Roshangedam/chat-app/README.md

 ### Setting Up SSH for GitHub Actions

 For the CI/CD pipeline to work correctly, you need to set up SSH authentication between GitHub Actions and your GCP VM.
-See the [SSH Setup Guide](SSH_SETUP_GUIDE.md) for detailed instructions on:
+See the [SSH Setup Guide](docs/setup/SSH_SETUP_GUIDE.md) for detailed instructions on:

 1. Generating SSH key pairs
 2. Adding the public key to your GCP VM
 3. Adding the private key to GitHub Secrets
 4. Troubleshooting SSH connection issues

+### Project Documentation

+For more detailed documentation, please refer to:

+- [Setup Documentation](docs/setup/README.md): Guides for setting up the development environment
+- [Deployment Documentation](docs/deployment/README.md): Information about deployment processes
+- [Scripts Documentation](scripts/README.md): Information about utility scripts

 ## License